oioioi321321/FAT-Diff/README.md

-# FAT-Diff: Decoupling Structural Topology and Generative Realism for Extreme Face Super-Resolution
+# rocket: FAT-Diff: Decoupling Structural Topology and Generative Realism for Extreme Face Super-Resolution

 Official PyTorch implementation of **FAT-Diff**, a two-stage framework for extreme face super-resolution that decouples structural topology recovery and generative detail enhancement.